 Supplementing the \$600 per occurrence coverage noted above, FMTAC's property insurance program has been expanded to include a further layer of \$200 of fully collateralized storm surge coverage for losses from storm surges that surpass specified trigger levels in the New York Harbor or Long Island Sound and are associated with named storms that occur at any point in the three year period from July 31, 2013 to July 30, 2016.
-The expanded protection is reinsured by MetroCat Re Ltd., a Bermuda special purpose insurer formed to provide FMTAC with capital markets-based property reinsurance.
+The expanded protection is reinsured by MetroCat Re Ltd., a Bermuda special purpose insurer independent from MTA and formed to provide FMTAC with capital markets-based property reinsurance.
 The MetroCat Re reinsurance policy is fully collateralized by a Regulation 114 trust invested in U.S. Treasury Money Market Funds.
 The additional coverage provided is available for storm surge losses only after amounts available under the \$600 in general property reinsurance are exhausted.

 With respect to acts of terrorism, FMTAC provides direct coverage that is reinsured by the United States Government for 85% of "certified" losses, as covered by the Terrorism Risk Insurance Act ("TRIA") of 2007 (originally introduced in 2002).
 Under the 2007 extension, terrorism acts sponsored by both foreign and domestic organizations are covered.
 The remaining 15% of MTA Group losses arising from an act of terrorism would be covered under the additional terrorism policy described below.
 Additionally, no federal compensation will be paid unless the aggregate industry insured losses exceed \$100 ("trigger").
+The United States government's reinsurance of FMTAC six years through December 31, 2020..